We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Angular cheilitis, also known as angular stomatitis and perlèche, causes swollen, red patches in the corners on the outside of your lips.

-It can occur on one or both sides of your mouth.
-It’s an inflammatory condition and can last a few days or be a chronic problem.
+Angular cheilitis can occur on one or both sides of your mouth.
+It’s an inflammatory condition that can either last a few days or be a chronic problem.
 It can affect people of all ages, including infants.

 Symptoms of angular cheilitis will almost exclusively appear at the corners of the mouth.
-The symptoms can be both painful and frustrating.
-Symptoms can vary from having only mild redness to having open, bleeding blisters.
+The symptoms can be painful.
+These can vary from mild redness to open, bleeding blisters.

 If you’re experiencing angular cheilitis, the corners of your mouth may be: